zachcasper/nimble/README.md

 **postgreSQL**
 Push the Terraform configuration to a Git repository.
 You must use the standard Terraform naming scheme.
 In this case, the main.tf file is in the postgreSQL directory.

+**openAI**
+Push the Terraform configuration to a Git repository.
+You must use the standard Terraform naming scheme.
+In this case, the main.tf file is in the openAI directory and requires parameters resource group and location to be passed to the recipe while registering.

 ### Create environment with recipes registered and Jira externalService resource
 ```